godotengine/godot-docs/engine_details/architecture/unit_testing.rst

     warnings.
 Add the comments ``# enable UNTYPED_DECLARATION`` or ``# enable INFERRED_DECLARATION``
     to the GDScript test file to enable the corresponding warning for that test.

-    In general, GDScript tests should not use statically typed variables.
+    In general, GDScript tests should not use statically-typed variables.
     Only enable static typing warnings if you are specifically testing them.